2016moreno/OperatingSystems/Project 1/README.txt

      Try temporarily changing the code 'pid_from_fork = fork();' to 'pid_from_fork = 0;'

+     It would replace the current running program and call load a new program into the process.

   4. Explain what the return value of fork() means and how this program uses it.

+     fork() usually always returns a positive value, but it is possible that it returns a negative value as well its just unlikely.
+What it does is it transfers the process ID of the child process and gives it to the parent.

   5. What would happen if fork() were called prior to chdir(), and chdir() invoked within the forked child process?
 (Try it!)